HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_PriyamMehta.md

 The pipeline can be found on ml.cern.ch under the name of `Geant4-Model-Optimization-Pipeline`.
 <img src="https://user-images.githubusercontent.com/47216475/193470743-b680df2c-fce9-477f-8db7-f9cce5be755c.svg" alt="Complete-pipeline" width="100%">

--   `Model Loader` - Model Loader component that acts as a central reppository for non-optimized model.
+-   `Model Loader` - Model Loader component that acts as a central repository for non-optimized model.
 The model gets downloaded and stored here.
 -   `MacroHandlers` - Macro Handler components which output a macro file that gets passed to the respective `Par04`s.
 -   `Inference` - `Par04`s which use Full Simulation and `ONNXRuntime` CPU and CUDA Execution providers for inference.
 -   `Benchmark` - Benchmark component that takes in 3 .root files as input and generates comparison plots through them.